BrunaHelua/projeto-mestrado-IFGW-HEP/README.md

     ```

 4.  **Running the code:**
-    The main validation scripts can be found in the `src/` or `notebooks/` directory.
+    The main validation scripts can be found in the `projeto-mestrado-IFGW-HEP/scripts` directory.
 For example, to reproduce a key calculation from one of the papers:
     ```bash
-    python src/validate_paper_1.py
+    python src/testes_bruna_amplitudes_1.py
     ```
-    Or, you can explore the Jupyter notebooks in the `notebooks/` directory for a more interactive analysis.
+    Or, you can explore the Jupyter notebook in the same directory for a more interactive analysis.

 ## Project Structure

 .
-├── data/               # Experimental data or model parameters
 ├── notebooks/          # Jupyter notebooks for analysis and visualization
 ├── src/                # Source code for calculations and validations
-├── plots/              # Directory to save generated plots
 ├── .gitignore          # Files to be ignored by Git
 ├── LICENSE             # Your chosen open-source license
 └── README.md           # This file